Flowpack/Flowpack.SingleSignOn.Server/Documentation/Index.rst

 Overview
 ======================================

-The Flowpack single sign-on packages provide a distributed authentication and authorization solution for TYPO3 Flow applications.
+The Flowpack Single sign-on packages provide a distributed authentication and authorization solution for TYPO3 Flow applications.
 It is based on the Flow security framework and makes no special assumptions about the actual authentication method, source of account data and the authorization data that is exchanged between the systems.